MartinBraaten/NTNU/README.md

 **Courses contained in this repo:**

+- IT1901 - Informatikk prosjektarbeid I
 - IT2805 - Webteknologi
+- IT2810 - Webutvikling
 - TDT4100 - Objektorientert Programmering
 - TDT4109 - Informasjonsteknologi Grunnkurs
 - TDT4120 - Algoritmer og datastrukturer